H-3D/h-3x/README.md

   - `reboot`: Reboots the system.
   - `sleep`: Sleeps for a set duration (for testing purposes).
   - `time`: Sends a system call to the kernel to display the Real Time Clock.
-  - `uptime`: Sends a system call to the kernel to display the system uptime in cycles.
+  - `uptime`: Sends a system call to the kernel to display the system uptime.
   - `vendor`: Displays CPU vendor string.
   - `version`: Displays the kernel version.